Code-Institute-Submissions/SureDeveloping-Rock-Paper-Scissors/README.md

 ## Project overview
 ### Introduction to the project
-The created programme in this project is a Rock Paper Scissors online game.
-In this created version the items Lizard and Spock have been added to have more variety in the game.
-This variant is known from the TV series the big band theory.
+The program created is an online game.
+It is called Rock-Paper-Scissors Extended.
+Compared to the classic rock-paper-scissors game, this version has the additional items Lizard and Spock to add more variety to the game.
+This variant is known from the TV series "The Big Band Theory".
 The game is based on chance and luck.
-It can be played against the computer.More information about the general game idea can be found on Wikipedia.<br>
+You can find more information about the general idea of the game on Wikipedia.<br>
-[Link to Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors) Leads to the Wikipedia page of Rock paper scissors.
+[Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors) Leads to the Wikipedia page of pock paper scissors.
+Here is the link to my Depolyed project:
+[Rock-Paper-Scissors Extended](https://en.wikipedia.org/wiki/Rock_paper_scissors) Leads to my deployed project.

 ### Contents
 [Project overview](#project-overview) \